flyvictor/objective-c-style-guide/README.md

 ## Image Naming

 Image names should be named consistently to preserve organization and developer sanity.
-They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.
+They should be prefixed by type, and named as one capitalised string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

 **For example:**

-* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
-* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.
+* `Icon Nav Menu Green` / `Icon Nav Menu Green@2x`

+Images should always be contained within the single xcassets catalogue.
+Button images should be sliced on import if required.

 ## Booleans